 (3) Categories of Data Subjects

-2. Technical and Organisational Measures
+3. Technical and Organizational Measures

 (2) The Supplier shall establish the security in accordance with Article 28 Paragraph 3 Point c, and Article 32 GDPR in particular in conjunction with Article 5 Paragraph 1, and Paragraph 2 GDPR.
 The measures to be taken are measures of data security and measures that guarantee a protection level appropriate to the risk concerning confidentiality, integrity, availability and resilience of the systems.
 The state of the art, implementation costs, the nature, scope and purposes of processing as well as the probability of occurrence and the severity of the risk to the rights and freedoms of natural persons within the meaning of Article 32 Paragraph 1 GDPR must be taken into account.
-[Details in Appendix 1]
+[Details in Appendix 1 of this DPA]

-(3) The Technical and Organisational Measures are subject to technical progress and further development.
+(3) The Technical and Organizational Measures are subject to technical progress and further development.
 In this respect, it is permissible for the Supplier to implement alternative adequate measures.
 In so doing, the security level of the defined measures must not be reduced.
 Substantial changes must be documented.

-3. Rectification, Restriction, and Erasure of Data
+4. Rectification, Restriction, and Erasure of Data

-(2) Insofar as it is included in the scope of services, the erasure policy, ‘right to be forgotten’, rectification, data portability and access shall be ensured by the Supplier in accordance with documented instructions from the Client without undue delay.
+(2) Insofar as it is included in the scope of services, the erasure policy, ‘right to be forgotten’, rectification, data portability and access shall be ensured by the Supplier in accordance with documented instructions from the Customer without undue delay.

-4. Quality Assurance and Other Duties of the Supplier
+5. Quality Assurance and Other Duties of the Supplier

 In addition to complying with the rules set out in this Order or Contract, the Supplier shall comply with the statutory requirements referred to in Articles 28 to 33 GDPR; accordingly, the Supplier ensures, in particular, compliance with the following requirements: